This article was first published on 28 May 2020 and has been updated with additional reporting.

 Even if you are a business-to-business company, it makes sense to have PayNow for business.
 Minimally, it gives your vendors an additional option to pay you.
 This may be preferred by many, especially during a period when sending a cheque is inconvenient for many businesses.

 Furthermore, you can include a QR code in your invoice for your partners to scan and pay you.
 This is faster and safer.
 Funds are also received immediately.

-For example, if our business partners scan the QR code in the invoice we sent them, they will see that they are paying DollarsAndSense.
+For example, if our business partners scan the QR code in the invoice we send them, they will see that they are paying DollarsAndSense.

 As a bonus, the government is also using PayNow to disburse funds to companies from various schemes, such as the Jobs Support Scheme.

 Registering for PayNow for your business can be done quickly and entirely online.
-Whichever bank that you are using for your business account is the bank that you can sign up for PayNow through.
+The existing bank you are using for your business account is also the bank that you can sign up for PayNow through.
 Simply log-in to your online business banking or business mobile banking app to do so.